-We have a wonderful venue in Santa Cruz at the Resource Center for Nonviolence, and we will gather there again this year in March.
+We have a wonderful venue in Santa Cruz at the Resource Center for Nonviolence, and we will gather there again in 2022.

 North Bennington WorkshopEach October for the last nine years, we've hosted a similar group in our home town of North Bennington, Vermont.
 Again, we limit the size of the group, and this has also become a close-knit and supportive bunch.